devnexus/devnexus-site/_events/5-years-of-jakarta-ee-panel-a-look-into-the-future.md

 questionAnswers: []
 id: '433296'
 title: '5 years of Jakarta EE Panel: a look into the future'
-description: Join Jakarta EE experts as they discuss the future with version 11 and beyond
+description: 'Join Jakarta EE experts as they discuss the future with version 11 and beyond. '
 startsAt:
 endsAt:
 isServiceSession: false